eleanorlatus/codewars/README.md

 You can view my profile <a href="https://www.codewars.com/users/eleanorlatus">here</a>.

-Currently ranked 5 KYU, in the top 22% percentile at my level.
+For Javascript, I am currently ranked 5 KYU and I am placed within the top 22% percentile at my level.

 Note: C# challenges are saved under my <a href="https://www.codewars.com/users/EleanorCivica">corporate account</a>.

-For C#, I am currently ranked 6 KYU, in the top 88% percentile at my level.
+For C#, I am currently ranked 6 KYU and placed within the top 88% percentile at my level.